Social Networking for GIFs on iOS

 Learning & Outcome

 Jiffy was an exciting project to work on.
 Although a personal one, creating a social network with gamification is an interesting challenge.
 The true problem lies in implementing a rewarding system that isn’t abused.
-Lastly, being yet another social network, it is important that it plays with other networks, thereby avoiding ‘social media fatigue’.Other Screen Designs
+Lastly, being yet another social network, it is important that it plays well with other platforms, thereby avoiding social media fatigue.

 Designing Jiffy went through multiple iterations.
 Although it is yet to see the light as an actual app,there is still room for improvement.
 These include—